-NOTE: On IR and WFR units, the Usage Graphs window can be used for viewing and analyzing the number of end users who have been authenticated, and their usage of the Internet.
-See Usage Graphs from the Reporting screen section of the Trustwave IR Web Filter User Guide or the Web Filter section of the Trustwave WFR User Guide for more information about this reporting tool.
+Note: On WFR units, the Usage Graphs window can be used for viewing and analyzing the number of end users who have been authenticated, and their usage of the Internet.
+See Usage Graphs from the Reporting screen section of the Web Filter section of the Trustwave WFR Administrator Guide for more information about this reporting tool.

-Test Web-based authentication settings
+5.1.1 Test Web-based authentication settings